santiago-bassett/Alienvault-Demo_scripts/README.md

 perl install.pl
 ```

 The script will do all the work.
 Nothing to do beforehand.
+Nothing to do afterhand.
 You can re-run it with no consequences

 Need to start over?